 All these eco-adventures and more await you in the Aldo Leopold Nature Center’s exciting new exhibits and programming on renewable energy, climate science and sustainability.
 Combined with our “high-touch” outdoor programs, our new “high-tech” offerings use multimedia exhibits and interactive programming, including digital, visual, hands-on and immersive experiences for all ages.

-Exhibits are open Monday – Friday, on a drop-in basis, from 9 am – 4 pm and on Saturdays & Sundays from 10 am - 2 pm for special themed weekend activities (activities change each month).
+Exhibits are open Monday – Friday, on a drop-in basis, from 9 am – 4 pm and on Saturdays & Sundays from 10 am - 2 pm.

 Explore galaxies far away and nature close to home in the Climate Science Center.
 Click here for a virtual preview tour of the Climate Science Center!